 From Vietnam to America, this story collection, jewel-like, evocative, and layered, brings to readers a unique sense of love and passion alongside tragedy and darker themes of peril.
 The titular story features a love affair between an unlikely duo pushing against barely surmountable cultural barriers.
 In “The Yin-Yang Market,” magical realism and the beauty of innocence abounds in deep dark places, teeming with life and danger.
 “A Mute Girl’s Yarn” tells a magical coming-of-age story like sketches in a child’s fairy book.

-Bringing together the damned, the unfit, the brave who succumb to the call of fate, All the Rivers Flow Into the Sea is a great journey where redemption and human goodness arise out of violence and beauty to become part of an essential mercy.
+Bringing together the damned, the unfit, the brave who succumb to the call of fate, All the Rivers Flow into the Sea is a great journey where redemption and human goodness arise out of violence and beauty to become part of an essential mercy.

-All the Rivers Flow into the Sea was selected as a winner of the 2021 EastOver Prize for Fiction and has received much advanced praise.
+All the Rivers Flow into the Sea was selected as a winner of the 2021 EastOver Prize for Fiction and received much advanced praise.

 “All the Rivers Flow into the Sea is an extraordinary collection,” said Andrew X. Pham, winner of Kiriyama Pacific Rim Book Prize and finalist of the The National Book Critics Circle Awards.
 “The stories are fully rendered and finely nuanced, populated with vibrant characters shaped by war or haunted by tragedy.
 Their voices are as vivid as the landscapes the author conjured, at once exotic yet intimately familiar, all bound by threads of love and compassion.
 This is one of those rare collections I would keep and read again.”